-Because many lacquer thinners contain kerosene, it is a powerful solvent against paint.
+Because many lacquer thinners contain kerosene, it is a powerful solvent against the paint.

-Even hardened stains on doorknobs or similar surfaces can be removed when applying a little lacquer thinner.
+Even hardened stains on doorknobs, hinges or similar surfaces can be removed when applying a little lacquer thinner.

-Just put a little on a cloth and rub it into the surface.
+Just put a little on a cloth and rub it on the surface.